Charlie Kirk: Falkirk Center for Faith and Liberty

-In November 2019, Kirk and Jerry Falwell Jr. co-founded the Falkirk Center for Faith and Liberty, a right-wing think tank funded, owned, and housed by Liberty University.
-"Falkirk" was a portmanteau of "Falwell" and "Kirk".
+In November 2019, Kirk and Jerry Falwell Jr. co-founded the Falkirk Center for Faith and Liberty, a right-wing think tank funded, owned, and housed by Liberty University. ("Falkirk" was a portmanteau of "Falwell" and "Kirk".)
 Fellows included Antonia Okafor, director of outreach for Gun Owners of America; Sebastian Gorka, former deputy assistant to Trump; and Jenna Ellis, a senior legal counselor for Trump.

 In 2020, the Falkirk Center spent at least $50,000 on Facebook advertisements promoting Trump and Republican candidates.
 Students and alumni raised objections to the organization's aggressive political tone, which they considered inconsistent with the university's mission.
 Falwell resigned as president of Liberty University in August 2020, and the university did not renew Kirk's one-year contract in late 2020.
-In 2021, the university renamed the organization Standing for Freedom Center.
+In 2021, the university renamed the organization to the Standing for Freedom Center.

 Turning Point Faith

 After Liberty University did not renew Kirk's contract with the Falkirk Center for Faith and Liberty in 2021, Kirk and Pentecostal pastor Rob McCoy founded Turning Point Faith, an organization that encouraged pastors and other church leaders to be active in local and national political issues.
 Its activities include faith-based voter drives and promotion of TPUSA's views, with the stated goal to help churches become more civically engaged so that American society can "return to foundational Christian values".
-According to TPUSA's 2021 Investor Prospectus, the program—with a budget of $6.4 million—"will 'address America's crumbling religious foundation by engaging thousands of pastors nationwide' in order to 'breathe renewed civic engagement into our churches.
+According to TPUSA's 2021 Investor Prospectus, the program—with a budget of $6.4 million—will "address America's crumbling religious foundation by engaging thousands of pastors nationwide" in order to "breathe renewed civic engagement into our churches".